PLTools/OCanren/rtfd/_sources/tuto_main/digTypes/README.rst.txt

                 | Var of int * logic list
    and  guarded = logic t

-\*\* I should mention that so-called guarded types are not very useful (for me) during realtional programming, so explaining stuff in terms of them is questionable \*\*

 We could see that they both involve the constructors ``Value`` and ``Var`` with similar argument structures: the ``Value`` constructor’s